Dr. Isaacs' logo Dr. Isaacs' logo Dr. Isaacs' logo

 Emotional and Spiritual Health

 “Healing is 100% physical, 100% emotional, and 100% spiritual.”
-That is what our predecessor in this work, Dr. William Donald Kelley, used to say, and over time, we understood what he meant.
+That is what our predecessor in this work, Dr. William Donald Kelley, used to say, and over time, Dr. Gonzalez and I understood what he meant.
 Sooner or later, most of our patients benefit from looking at emotional and spiritual issues.

 In some cases, the emotional aspect of healing is evident because the patients’ adherence suffers through procrastination, depression, or rebellion.
 But increasingly, scientific studies are showing that emotional states can directly affect the body.
 For example, it has been known for some time that extreme emotion can affect the heart, but a study published in 2018 showed that even relatively minor emotional ups and downs can create fluctuations in electrical conduction in the heart in susceptible people.
 Another study, in patients with heart disease, found that keeping a gratitude journal decreased inflammation.